zachgordon25/gitmd/README.md

    ![clone and download](https://i.imgur.com/eQAy4O3.png)

-1. Open your terminal / Git Bash - it's time to make a local copy of this Github repo!
+1. Open your terminal - it's time to make a local copy of this Github repo!

-1. In your terminal / Git Bash, navigate to the folder where you would like to keep the folder for this repo.
+1. In your terminal, navigate to the folder where you would like to keep the folder for this repo.
 Let's use that `github_practice` folder we created on our desktop

 1. `cd` into `github_practice` DO NOT create a new folder for our repo, when we use `git clone` it will create a new folder for us